Can I Be Compensated For Pre-Existing Conditions After a Car Accident?

 You do have a legal duty to mitigate the damage caused by an accident and resulting injuries.
 The comparative fault rule in Florida apportions financial responsibility between all parties responsible for the injury.
 If you share in the fault–either because you were partly responsible for the accident or you failed to seek medical attention–you can be held partly responsible for the financial damages.

-Can I Recover Damages for Pre-Existing Conditions Aggravated by the Car Accident?
+Can I Recover Damages for Pre-Existing Conditions Aggravated by the Car Accident in Gainesville?

 Yes, you are entitled to compensation for pre-existing conditions that were aggravated by the accident.
 Negligent parties are responsible for compensated victims for all injuries caused by the crash.
 This includes pre-existing injuries or medical conditions that are made worse.